In this episode, we clear up common myths and share the facts about female ejaculation.

 Amount of ejaculate can vary from a small squirt or trickle to a large gush.
+The most recent research concludes that ejaculation and gushing are distinct sexual processes.
 Many women confuse the sensations of ejaculation with urination, mostly because they are unfamiliar with the concept of ejaculation or have been shamed by a previous lover.

 Female ejaculation usually happens by stimulating the g-spot, the common name for the female prostate.
-For complete guidance on g-spot stimulation techniques, check out our bestselling Guide to Fingering.
+For complete guidance on g-spot stimulation techniques, check out our Foreplay Mastery Course.